 On Saturday mornings, I like to bake bread.
 I find it so nice to start kneading the dough with my fingers, it's relaxing to tackle the stiff dough until a smooth dough is formed.
 I also like to try out some new variations now and then and this week I made rye whole wheat buns.

-Of course you can also make the buns with the bread machine, in that case follow the instructions of the device.
+Of course, you can also make the buns with the bread machine, in that case, follow the instructions of the device.

-- 290 ml lukewarm water
+- 290 ml water, lukewarm

 - 280 grams whole wheat flour

-- 50 gram flour (+ extra for dusting)
+- 50 gram flour, + extra for dusting

-- 115 gram rye flour (+ extra for dusting)
+- 115 gram rye flour, + extra for dusting

 - 2 teaspoons salt

-- 2 teaspoons granulated sugar
+- 2 teaspoons sugar

-- 25 grams of butter, room temperature
+- 25 grams butter, room temperature

-- 1 teaspoon yeast
+- 1 teaspoon yeast, instant

 - 1 tablespoon oil